rexposadas/teleport/design.md

 The server will use a library to:

-1. Start/stop and query jobs.
+1. Start a job.
 Starting a job returns a UUID which is the job id.
-This ID can be used to do further actions on the job.
+This ID can be used to do further
+2. Stop a job.
+Sends SIGKILL to the process.
+SIGKILL instantly terminates the process.
+3. Query job.
+Returns the status of a job.
-2. Provide streaming of job logs.
+4. Provide streaming of job logs.

 Service should be able to handle multiple clients.

+### Tradeoffs and Production
+- Initially using SIGTERM, then SIGKILL as a last resort is probably the better way to do things.
+But for this challenge, SIGKILL is sufficient.

 ### cgroups